microsoft/sample-app-aoai-chatGPT/README.md

 3. You can see the local running app at http://127.0.0.1:50505.

+NOTE: You may find you need to set: MacOS: `export NODE_OPTIONS="--max-old-space-size=8192"` or Windows: `set NODE_OPTIONS=--max-old-space-size=8192` to avoid running out of memory when building the frontend.

 #### Local Setup: Chat with your data using Azure Cognitive Search
 [More information about Azure OpenAI on your data](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/use-your-data)